 - In the same way that patients choose their surgery, the doctors reserve the right to remove a patient from their list if the patient does not feel able to meet their responsibilities

-Click here to download our Chaperones policy and procedure.
+Click here to download our Chaperone policy

 Brook Lane Surgery aims to provide the best possible health care for its patients.
 However, there may be circumstances when it would be considered reasonable, or in the best interests of the patient, to remove patients from the list.